Expatria-Technologies/PicoBOB/README.md

 Above shows the PicoBOB A1 with a Pi Pico installed and connected to the Mach3/LinuxCNC parallel BOB.

 <img src="/readme_images/B1boardpic.png" width="500">
-Above shows the PicoBOB B1 connected to the Mach3/LinuxCNC parallel BOB
+Above shows the PicoBOB B1 connected to the Mach3/LinuxCNC parallel BOB.

 To build mainline GRBLHAL firmware, PicoBOB is fully supported by the Web Builder from TerjeIO